programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ### 1.4: Historical Context of Agent-based Modeling

 Simulations were among the first digital methods applied in historical research.
-Some of the earlier historical simulations were done by prominent figures of the early digital humanities and digital history, such as Michael Levison <a name="cite_ref_levison1972"></a>[[Levison, Ward and Webb 1972]](#cite_note_levison1972) or Peter Laslett from the Cambridge Group for the History of Population and Social Structure <a name="cite_ref_laslett1978"></a>[[Wachter, Laslett and Hammel 1978]](#cite_note_laslett1978).
-The latter also coined this simulative approach to history "experimental history", to underline the experimental and iterative nature of the process <a name="cite_ref_wachter1986"></a>[[Wachter and Hammel 1986]](#cite_note_wachter1986).
+Some of the earlier historical simulations were done by prominent figures of the early digital humanities and digital history, such as Michael Levison[^10] or Peter Laslett from the Cambridge Group for the History of Population and Social Structure[^11].
+The latter also coined this simulative approach to history "experimental history", to underline the experimental and iterative nature of the process[^12].

-Agent-based Modeling as a term for the kind of simulation approach we just described was coined during the 1990s, pioneered among others by Joshua M. Epstein and Robert Axtell <a name="cite_ref_epstein1996"></a>[[Epstein and Axtell 1996]](#cite_note_epstein1996).
+Agent-based Modeling as a term for the kind of simulation approach we just described was coined during the 1990s, pioneered among others by Joshua M. Epstein and Robert Axtell[^13].

 Similar, individual-based simulation approaches have existed for at least the 1960s, though.
-Tim Gooding puts the origins of Agent-based Modeling at 1933, when Enrico Fermi first used the so-called Monte-Carlo-Method with mechanical computing machines <a name="cite_ref_gooding2019"></a>[[Gooding 2019]](#cite_note_gooding2019).
-Another early example includes the aforementioned Peter Laslett, who, together with Anthropologist Eugene Hammel and Computer scientist Kenneth W. Wachter, devised individual-based Monte-Carlo Simulations on household structures in early modern England <a name="cite_ref_laslett1978"></a>[[Wachter, Laslett and Hammel 1978]](#cite_note_laslett1978).
+Tim Gooding puts the origins of Agent-based Modeling at 1933, when Enrico Fermi first used the so-called Monte-Carlo-Method with mechanical computing machines[^14].
+Another early example includes the aforementioned Peter Laslett, who, together with Anthropologist Eugene Hammel and Computer scientist Kenneth W. Wachter, devised individual-based Monte-Carlo Simulations on household structures in early modern England[^11].

 Since then, a number of changes occured that warrant a distinction between those efforts and the newer, actual Agent-based Models.
 For one, changes in hardware, software and programming paradigms have led to a much higher performance and affordability of bigger and more complex models.
 Also, the epistemological framework of emergent properties in systems we described in Sec.
-1.2 is heavily inspired by modern thinking on Complex Adaptive Systems, which itself has roots into the 1950s and before, but is mainly a product of recent scholarly activity <a name="cite_ref_mitchell2011"></a>[[Mitchell 2011]](#cite_note_mitchell2011).
+1.2 is heavily inspired by modern thinking on Complex Adaptive Systems, which itself has roots into the 1950s and before, but is mainly a product of recent scholarly activity[^15].
 In the newer Agent-based Modeling, there is a bigger principle emphasis on the relevance of heterogenuous agents, processes of social learning, coupling of micro- and macro-level phenomena and on theory-agnosticism.

-Today, Agent-based Modeling and simulations in general are starting to appear more frequently in historical research, most notably in Archaeology <a name="cite_ref_graham2020"></a>[[Graham 2020]](#cite_note_graham2020), but in the context of Digital History <a name="cite_ref_brughmans2022"></a>[[Brughmans and Wilson 2022]](#cite_note_brughmans2022) and Digital Humanities <a name="cite_ref_mccarty2019"></a>[[McCarty 2019]](#cite_note_mccarty2019) as well.
+Today, Agent-based Modeling and simulations in general are starting to appear more frequently in historical research, most notably in Archaeology[^16], but in the context of Digital History[^17] and Digital Humanities[^6] as well.

 ## Part 2: Programming Agent-based Models with Mesa